anuket-project/anuket-specifications/doc/tech/master.md

 <a name="4.1"></a>
 ### 4.1 SR-IOV

-SR-IOV is a technology that allows
+Single root input/output virtualization or SR-IOV is a specification that allows the virtualization and isolation of the PCI Express resources for manageability and performance reasons.
+A single physical PCI Express can be shared on a virtual environment using the SR-IOV.

 <a name="4.2"></a>
 ### 4.2 PCI-Pass Through